 If you see an angry driver or pedestrian, roll past it.
 Don’t engage in shouting matches or violent people.
 Just enjoy your ride.
 If you see a fellow cyclist stopped in anger, remind them to “Roll Past Conflict.”

-It is illegal to drink and ride a bicycle.
-The law applies just like a DUI.
+It is illegal to drink and ride a bicycle (CVC 21200.5).
 In addition, many riders who are drinking cause bicycle accidents.
 They harm fellow riders and themselves.
 Not all parties need alcohol to be fun!
 Ride sober.
 Know your limit.

 While at the ride, make sure you or a friend has a flat kit and basic tools for emergency maintenance.

 The handful of volunteers that organize the rides cannot be the only ones who enforce the rules.
-It is impossible.
 We need EVERYONE to speak up!

 No one wants to be an authority figure but the only way to keep this ride going and safe is to be vocal about the rules of the road.
 A simple “Stay to the right” is often enough to remind a rider that he or she is slipping.
 If you see a knucklehead throwing a bottle or littering simply boo that person.
 It’s called community shaming.
 When everyone participates, it really works.